CDRH/genoa_mukurtu/docs/customizations.md

       facet by "Format", not "Format » Name"
   - Type

-### Customiza Browse Facets via Admin UI
+### Customize Browse Facets via Admin UI
 Sign in, click "Browse" (redirects to `/digital-heritage` path), click gear in far upper right of page content, click "Edit Panel".

 The UI elements under "Left" are what display in the browse page's facets.
 Click the gear left of "Left" to add content.
 Click and drag to re-order facets.
-Click the gears right of the facets' names to customize labels, remove, etc.
+Click the gears right of the facets' names to customize labels, remove, etc. Click "Update and Save" awkwardly placed on the right to save changes here.

-Changes via the admin UI here will override changes to the file at the path documented above.
+Changes via the admin UI here will override changes to the file `ma_digitalheritage.pages_default.inc` in stricken documentation below.

 ### Completely Disable Search Facets
 Admin Menu > Configuration > Search and metadata > Search API